MadBomber/ragdoll/README.md

 Database-oriented multi-modal RAG (Retrieval-Augmented Generation) library built on ActiveRecord.
 Features PostgreSQL + pgvector for high-performance semantic search, polymorphic content architecture, and dual metadata design for sophisticated document analysis.

+RAG does not have to be hard.
+Every week its getting simpler.
+The frontier LLM providers are starting to encorporate RAG services.
+For example OpenAI offers a vector search service.
+See: [https://0x1eef.github.io/posts/an-introduction-to-rag-with-llm.rb/](https://0x1eef.github.io/posts/an-introduction-to-rag-with-llm.rb/)

 ## Overview

 Ragdoll is a database-first, multi-modal Retrieval-Augmented Generation (RAG) library for Ruby.
 It pairs PostgreSQL + pgvector with an ActiveRecord-driven schema to deliver fast, production-grade semantic search and clean data modeling.
 Today it ships with robust text processing; image and audio pipelines are scaffolded and actively being completed.